|Burning Ochre (2010 - April 2012)|

-Conceptually, then, the burning ochre stands for the awakening from a nightmare, the acuteness of being alive and present, the ultimate non-existence of death in the face of sun-lighted beauty of simple everyday things, from the woods around to the strip of wall behind the bookshelf.
-And so my series is about simple things — fruit, a glass of wine, a bottle of oil — and the burning ochre of sunlight and its power to transform everything into an affirmation of life with a single touch.
+Conceptually, then, the burning ochre stands for the awakening from a nightmare, the acuteness of being alive and present, the ultimate non-existence of death in the face of sunlit beauty of simple everyday things, from the woods around to the strip of wall behind the bookshelf.
+And that's exactly what my return to painting meant to me.
+At the beginning, it was first and foremost direct painting from life, rekindling my sense of vision, seeing everything afresh – be it the grandeur of Pacific or simple everyday things; opening myself again to the burning ochre of sunlight and its power to transform everything into an affirmation of life with a single touch.

-Technically, this doesn't mean that the ochre is dominant or even visible in all pieces; as far as the dominant colour is concerned, they run the gamut of the rainbow; yet the transparent gold ochre (which, after a long search, I perceive as the closest earthly counterpart to the idea of burning ochre Boris Pasternak planted in my mind many, many years ago) is an essential component of my palette.
-It is always there, even though not always apparent — exactly like the ideal it stands for.
+Technically, this doesn't mean that the ochre is dominant or even visible in all pieces; as far as the dominant colour is concerned, they run the gamut of the rainbow; yet the transparent gold ochre (which, after a long search, I perceive as the closest earthly counterpart to the idea of burning ochre Boris Pasternak planted in my mind many, many years ago) was an essential component of my palette during this period.
+It was always there, even though not always apparent — exactly like the ideal it stands for.